SmarandacheAndra/TSP-Search-Algorithms/README.md

 ## Generating TSP Input Files

-To generate new TSP input files, you can use the `TSP_DataGenerator` class.
-Uncomment the line in `App.java` and specify the desired number of cities:
+To generate new TSP input files, you can use the `TSP_DataGenerator` in `App.java` and specify the desired number of cities:
 ```java
 TSP_DataGenerator.generateTSPFile("resources/generated11.tsp", 11);
 ```